ReikaKalseki/Oreverhaul/README.md

-# NauvisDay
+# Oreverhaul
 Allows much more detailed and more progression-based (and often train-focused) generation of ores.
+Fully configurable.
 -----------------
 Primary Features:
 Allows for gating ore by distance, so that more advanced or lategame ores require further exploration